PUBPOL-2130/readings/README.md

 Week 10 (Mar 24-28): exam -- Elizabeth Hinton, *From the War on Poverty to the War on Crime*, Chapter 8 - "Crime Control as Urban Policy" (31 pages) -- OPTIONAL

 Week 11 (Apr 7-11): Richard Rothstein, *Just Action: How to Challenge Segregation Enacted Under the Color of Law* (9 pages)

+Week 12 (Apr 14-18): Kenneth Jackson, *Crabgrass Frontier: The Suburbanization of the United Stats*, Intro and Chapter 1 (17 pages)